4lena/masroofi/README.md

 <!-- introduction -->
 ## About The Project

-Built a landing page for a start-up company called Masroofi.
+Building a landing page for a start-up company called Masroofi.
 <!-- technology -->
 ## Built With